arbabiha/StochasticModelingwData/README.md

 A Python implementation of the framework proposed in  *"Data-driven modeling of strongly nonlinear chaotic systems with non-Gaussian statistics"* by H. Arbabi and T. Sapsis.

 Given time series data on a measure-preserving chaotic system, this framework generates a system of SDEs with nonlinear observation maps which produce statsitics and spectra similar to the time series.
-Here is the schematic representation:
+Here is a schematic representation:

 <img src="https://github.com/arbabiha/StochasticModelingwData/blob/master/thehood/FrameworkSketch.png" width="700">